wifinigel/wlan-client-capability/README.md

 root@wlanpi:/home/wlanpi/python# wlan-client-capability.py -f last_frame.pcap
 ```

+## Caveats
-(Note that this is work in progress and is not production ready.)
+- Note that this is work in progress and is not production ready and is not fully tested or guaranteed to report accurate info. **You have been warned**
+- A client will generally only report the capabilities it has that match the network it associates to.
+If you want the client to report all of its capabilities, it **must** be associating with a network that supports those capabilities. **You have been warned**